-Independent legal counsel - Dechert LLP, One Bush Street, Suite 1600, San Francisco, CA 94104, serves as independent legal counsel ("counsel") for the fund and for independent trustees in their capacities as such.
+Independent legal counsel - O'Melveny & Myers LLP, 400 South Hope Street, Los Angeles, CA 90071, serves as independent legal counsel ("counsel") for the fund and for independent trustees in their capacities as such.
+Certain legal matters in connection with the shares offered by the prospectus have been passed upon for the fund by O'Melveny & Myers LLP.
+Counsel does not provide legal services to the fund's investment adviser or any of its affiliated companies or control persons.
 A determination with respect to the independence of the fund's counsel will be made at least annually by the independent trustees of the fund, as prescribed by applicable 1940 Act rules.

-Prospectuses, reports to shareholders and proxy statements - The fund's fiscal year ends on August 31.
+Prospectuses, reports to shareholders and proxy statements - The fund's fiscal year ends on the last day of February.
 Shareholders are provided updated summary prospectuses annually and at least semi-annually with reports showing the fund's investment portfolio or summary investment portfolio, financial statements and other information.
-Shareholders may request a copy of the fund's current prospectus, prospectus, statement of additional information and shareholder reports at copy com/prospectus.
+Shareholders may request a copy of the fund's current prospectus at no cost by calling (800) 421-4225 or by sending an email request to prospectus@americanfunds.com.
+Shareholders may also access the fund's current summary prospectus, prospectus, statement of additional information and shareholder reports at capitalgroup.com/prospectus.
 The fund's annual financial statements are audited by the fund's independent registered public accounting firm, Deloitte & Touche LLP.
 In addition, shareholders may also receive proxy statements for the fund.
-In an effort to reduce the volume of mail shareholder reports and proxy statements.
-To receive additional copies of a summary prospectus, report or proxy statement, shareholders should contact the Transfer Agent has taken steps to eliminate duplicate mailings of summary prospectus, shareholder reports and proxy statements.
+In an effort to reduce the volume of mail shareholders receive shareholder reports and proxy statements.
 To receive additional copies of a summary prospectus, report or proxy statement, shareholders should contact the Transfer Agent.